 - Public Comment Periods - March 1– April 1, 2023

-- Agency outreach (ongoing)
+- Agency outreach

 The first public hearing in December occurs at the beginning of the process associated with the preparation of the Annual Action Plan to provide an opportunity for citizens to comment on housing and community development needs, including priority non-housing community needs.
 Following the first public hearing, City staff begin drafting the Action Plan, incorporating input received through the public participation process.
 The Plan details the budget and framework for production goals and serves as the City’s application for federal funding.
 A second public hearing is scheduled in April to receive public comments on the draft Action Plan.
-A summary of comments received through public participation will be included in the Action Plan submitted to HUD in May.
+A summary of comments received through public participation are included in the final Action Plan submitted to HUD in May.

 5 Year Consolidated Plan